Public health emergency – COVID-19

 The amendments to the Act are intended to operate only as a last resort, when application of the standard provisions result in a conflict with a direction or order given under the Public Health Act 2005.

-To guide services in the application of these new provisions the Chief Psychiatrist has released a Chief Psychiatrist Policy - Temporary modifications to the Mental Health Act 2016.
+To guide services in the application of these new provisions the Chief Psychiatrist has released a Chief Psychiatrist policy for Temporary modifications to the Mental Health Act 2016.

 Temporary Policy: Temporary modifications to the Mental Health Act 2016